 4. Provide an incentive to complete the survey

 Let your customer know how they will benefit from taking the survey.
 It can be as simple as telling your customer how their feedback will improve product functionality and in turn, solve their pain points.

 Another way to motivate customers to complete your survey is to provide a monetary incentive.
 For example, consider offering a discount on a future purchase or a referral incentive for referring a friend.
 Easily incorporate referral rewards into your surveys with the Friendbuy integration.

 A busy customer may put your survey on their to-do list, but forget to complete it after a few days.
 Giving your customer a gentle nudge in an email reminder will help put your survey back on the customer’s mind.

 Automate reminders in Delighted’s Email platform, which will send a reminder to customers who have not opened their email survey exactly one week after the survey is delivered.

 When participants do complete your survey, be sure to thank them for their time.
 Go beyond a simple “thank you” by creating a customized response at the end of the survey, depending on their feedback.
 When a respondent feels like they’ve been heard, they are more likely to complete your surveys in the future.

 Ready to give your survey response rate a lift?
-Delighted has the resources you need to optimize your feedback and help reduce nonresponse bias for free.
-Sign up for a trial today and scale your CX program with ease through our suite of self-serve and automation tools.
+Delighted’s free online survey maker gives you the resources needed to optimize your feedback and help reduce nonresponse bias.
+Scale your CX program with ease through our suite of self-serve and automation tools.